carpentries-incubator/intro-image-classification-cnn/episodes/setup-gpu.md

 You will know you are in the right environment because the prompt changes from (base) to (cnn_workshop_gpu).

 ::::::::::::::::::::::::::::::::::::::::: callout
 To set up a GPU environment, make sure you have the appropriate hardware, system, and software necessary for GPU support.
 Here we are following the [Windows TensorFlow installation instructions] starting at **Step 5.
-GPU setup** but using Anaconda instead of Miniconda.
+GPU setup**.
 Specific instructions can also be found there for [MacOS] and [Linux] environments.
 :::::::::::::::::::::::::::::::::::::::::::::::::

 ### NVIDIA GPU